 - Thickening of the outer layers of skin

 These symptoms may worsen over time as the disorder is left untreated.
 Symptoms may also be cyclic, with different symptoms alternating between flare-up periods.

 The primary complication of rhinophyma is emotional distress.
 The condition can cause severe facial disfigurement in the advanced stages.
 Individuals who suffer this disorder could have intense anxiety because of their appearance.
 Some might isolate themselves from others or become recluse.

 In the early stages, rosacea might be confused with other skin conditions, such as acne.
 However, rhinophyma often occurs after the diagnosis of rosacea.
 The unique characteristics of rhinophyma allow most doctors to diagnose the disorder without ordering tests.
 A skin biopsy is only occasionally needed to confirm the diagnosis.

 In the early stages, rhinophyma could respond to medications.
 Some medicines are also successful in relieving several of the symptoms associated with rosacea, such as:

 - Oral antibiotics that reduce redness and inflammation (minocycline, tetracycline, and erythromycin)

 - Topical medications that reduce swelling (benzoyl peroxide, metronidazole, azelaic acid, and tretinoin)

 - Oral isotretinoin, for severe acne, to stop the sebaceous glands from producing oil

-Tissue overgrowth and enlarged blood vessels can cause disfigurement, which may become permanent if the affected area remains untreated.
-In most cases, surgery to remove this area is the most-effective treatment for long-term results.
+Tissue overgrowth and enlarged blood vessels can cause disfigurement, which may become long lasting if the affected area remains untreated.
+In most cases, surgery to reduce this area is the most-effective treatment for long-term results.
 Numerous surgical procedures can be performed to restore an individual’s normal appearance.
 Using dermabrasion, a laser, a scalpel, electrosurgery or cryosurgery, surgical treatment can: